An adhesive spray is a type of typical glue that comes in an aerosol canister and is sprayed onto surfaces to bond them together.

 The Pros

-Some advantages of using spray adhesives include:
+Some advantages of using spray adhesives include the following:

 1- Bonds Quickly and Easily